disability for students

 8. Solid financial strength of the insurer: For long-term security.

-Expert Depth: Legal Aspects and Pitfalls in Student Disability Insurance
+Expert Depth: Legal aspects and pitfalls in student disability insurance

 FAQ

-Why is disability insurance important for students?
+Why is disability insurance important even for students?

-Students have very little legal protection against disability.
-Taking out private insurance early ensures affordable premiums due to the generally good health status and favourable risk classification.
-Furthermore, young people can also become unable to work due to illness or accident, with mental health issues being a common cause.
+Students have little legal protection in the event of occupational disability.
+Taking out private insurance early ensures favourable premiums due to generally good health and advantageous risk categorisation.
+Additionally, young people can also become unable to work due to illness or accident, with mental health issues being a common cause.

 What happens to the student disability insurance after school?